lizmat/articles/its-time-to-rak-2.md

 -m: Ignore any accents
   --ignoremark
 ```
+And then it'd be a matter of copy-and-paste.

 ## Removing a custom option

-Removing a custom option, is just saving it again *without* any options.
+Removing a custom option, is just saving it again *without* any options specified.
 ```
 # remove the --frobnicate custom option
 $ rak --save=frobnicate